Appendix: Day-2 Operate

 - The old switch is set to an “Unassigned” state under the Inventory page.

-Independent of the device type used in the Virtual Chassis, you must always do a pre-provisioning of the new switch that will replace an existing switch in the current Virtual Chassis.
-The Juniper Mist cloud needs know about and update the Junos firmware on the switch that will be added to the Virtual Chassis as well as configure the new device before you can add it to the Virtual Chassis.
-If the replacement switch arrives at the site, you can leverage one of two methods to be able to image and pre-provision the switch before adding it to the Virtual Chassis.
+Independent of the device type used in the Virtual Chassis, you must always do a preprovisioning of the new switch that will replace an existing switch in the current Virtual Chassis.
+The Juniper Mist cloud needs to know about and update the Junos OS firmware on the switch that will be added to the Virtual Chassis as well as configure the new device before you can add it to the Virtual Chassis.
+If the replacement switch arrives at the site, you can leverage one of two methods to be able to image and preprovision the switch before adding it to the Virtual Chassis.

-One method is to use a temporary OOBM connection towards the new switch to be able to pre-provision it like in the figure shown below.
+One method is to use a temporary OOBM connection towards the new switch to be able to preprovision it like in the figure shown below.
 After this switch has joined the Virtual Chassis and all is working again as expected, you can remove the temporary link.
 If possible, it is recommended to use the same VLAN on the OOBM connection as on the in-band management connection over the LAG.

-The other option is to daisy chain the in-band management capabilities between an existing (not to be replaced) switch and the new switch via a patch cable between the revenue port on the existing switch and the MGMT port on the new switch:
+The other option is to daisy chain the in-band management capabilities between an existing (not to be replaced) switch and the new switch using a patch cable between the revenue port on the existing switch and the MGMT port on the new switch:

 It is NOT RECOMMENDED to daisy chain between the existing switch and the new switch using the revenue ports on both sides!
 This method has the potential to cause a loop in case someone forgets to remove this cable after the Virtual Chassis is formed again and STP is subsequently removed from these ports.